 Dole Institute of Politics, KU campus, 864-4900.
 Hours: 9 a.m.-5 p.m.
 Monday-Saturday and noon-5 p.m.
 Sunday.

-Exhibit: Trade Center memorial and memory wall honoring World War II veterans from Kansas, ongoing.
+Exhibit: A soaring stained-glass American flag, World Trade Center memorial and memory wall honoring World War II veterans from Kansas, ongoing.

 Douglas County Law Library Art Gallery, 111 E. 11th St., 838-2477 or www.douglascolawlibrary.org.
 Hours: Noon-3 p.m.
 Monday and Wednesday and 10 a.m.-1 p.m.
 Tuesday and Thursday.

 Exhibit: "Paintings by Colleen Zacharias Gregoire," through March 30.